HarleyCoops/EpsteinEstateBatch7/BATCH7/README.md

 **This CODEBASE is processing itself and publishing itself online.**

 As images are analyzed, text is extracted, and details added, the model will start calling out the most obvious crimes.
-The last update was **2025-11-13 17:15:55** and the model will publish an update every 5 minutes.
+The last update was **{LAST_GIT_COMMIT_TIME}** and the model will publish an update every 5 minutes.
 All images, text files, and output are all publicly hosted with no changes from the original.

 This will run through the night as there are literally thousands of files here.

+### Latest Context Update

+Processing files...
+Analysis summary will appear here as files are processed.

 *-Christian*